Performance Metrics

 Formula: (1 + Total Return) ^ (1 / Years) − 1

-The return normalized to a one-year period.
-Allows fair comparison between strategies tested on different time periods.
-More useful than total return for comparison.
+Total return normalized to a one-year horizon.
+Allows fair comparison between strategies tested on different time ranges.

-Example: A strategy with 20% return over 6 months has ~44% annualized return.
-This helps compare it to a strategy with 30% over 1 year (30% annualized).
+Example: A strategy with 20% return over 6 months has roughly 44% annualized return.
+A strategy with 30% return over 12 months has 30% annualized.
+The 6-month strategy wins on an annualized basis.

 Annualized Volatility (%)